A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \subsection{Holonomy perturbations}

 If we wish to obtain transversality for moduli spaces of $PU(2)$ monopoles we have to perturb the Dirac equation in the $PU(2)$ monopole equation, too.
 This is in contrast to the classical abelian Seiberg-Witten theory.
 There are different approaches in this situation \cite{FL,T2}, some using holonomy perturbations, some not.

 We wish to adopt the holonomy perturbations of the previous section to our situation.
-This is not straight-forward with the Dirac equation vis-\`a-vis the Uhlenbeck-compactification.
-In fact, we employ an artificial cut off argument in order to keep a $C^0$ bound on the spinor component.
+This is not so straight-forward to do with the Dirac equation if one wants to have an Uhlenbeck-compactification.
+In fact, we employ an artificial cut-off argument in order to keep a $C^0$ bound on the spinor component.
 However, we don't see how to control this cut-off term for a sequence of monopoles that tends to infinity.
 Even though the cut-off term converges for some subsequence, we cannot apply the same argument to get a $C^0$ bound on lower strata of the compactification.
-This is why we choose an additional cut-off term to make the holonomy perturbation vanish for a sequence of monopoles converging to infinity. \\
+This is why we choose an additional cut-off factor to make the holonomy perturbation vanish for a sequence of monopoles converging to infinity.
+(Our equations in the lower strata will be perturbed in a `local' way without holonomy perturbations.) \\

 To a smooth connection $A \in \A$, a submersion $q: S^1 \times B \to X$ as in section \ref{Holonomy perturbations} and a complex-valued one-form $\alpha \in \Omega^1(X;\C)$ with support in $B$ we can associate a section